atick-faisal/label-studio/docs/source/tags/audio.md

 type: tags
 order: 301
 meta_title: Audio Tag for Audio Labeling
-meta_description: Customize Label Studio with the Audio tag for advanced audio annotation tasks for machine learning and data science projects.
+meta_description: Customize Annotation Hub with the Audio tag for advanced audio annotation tasks for machine learning and data science projects.
 ---

 The Audio tag plays audio and shows its waveform.
 Use for audio annotation tasks where you want to label regions of audio, see the waveform, and manipulate audio during annotation.